 Will I need help?

-If you want to complain to the ombudsman, get advice first.
-Complaints can take a long time and are not likely to solve your immediate housing problems.
-A housing adviser can:
+Ombudsman complaints can take a long time and are not likely to solve your immediate housing problems.

 We are sorry that we cannot provide this information in Welsh, however if you would like to speak to an adviser in Welsh please contact 0345 075 5005.